hashicorp/terraform-website/content/source/docs/enterprise/install/active-active.html.md

 #### Validate Application

 With installation complete, it is time to validate the new Redis connection.
 Terraform Enterprise uses Redis both as a cache for API requests and a queue for long running jobs, e.g. Terraform Runs.
-Test the latter behavior by running real Terraform Plans & Applies through the system.
+Test the latter behavior by running real Terraform plans and applies through the system.

 Once you are satisfied the application is running as expected, you can move on to step 4 to scale up to two nodes.